These Are the Times (Martin Garrix song)

-"These Are the Times" is a song recorded by Dutch DJ Martin Garrix featuring Jamaican vocalist JRM.
+"These Are the Times" is a song recorded by Dutch DJ and record producer Martin Garrix featuring Jamaican vocalist JRM.
 It was released via Garrix's Netherlands-based record label Stmpd Rcrds, and exclusively licensed to Epic Amsterdam, a division of Sony Music, on 18 July 2019.

 Background

 Garrix premiered the song during the first show of his fifth Ushuaïa Ibiza residency on the evening of 4 July 2019.
 At the following day, the popular fan page Martin Garrix Hub, dedicated to the DJ, posted on Twitter the following message: "Martin Garrix premiered brand new music last night during his first post injury show at Ushuaia Ibiza.
 This song is apparently called 'These Are The Times' and it features the vocals of JRM."

 Jaramye Jael Daniels, known under the name of JRM, is a Jamaican singer and songwriter who works in Los Angeles.
 He collaborated with multiple artists but he hasn't yet really met with great success.
 His collaboration with Garrix is probably his biggest work yet.

 On 13 July, Martin Garrix Hub posted on Twitter a footage of the track, saying "New music!" with the hashtag #TheseAreTheTimes.
 On 15 July, Garrix announced the release on Instagram with the following message : "wohooo excited to let you know These Are The Times with @jamaicanjerm will be out on Thursday (2 PM CEST / 8 AM EDT)!!"